bajicdusko/AndroidJsonProvider/README.md

 ```

-As an addition, on any exception in super.onPostExecute() DialogFragment will popout with proper message, or healthy model will return.
+As an addition, on any exception in super.onPostExecute(), MessageDialogFragment will popout with proper message, or healthy model will return.

 Provider class checks if connection exists, or it checks type of network connection (WIFI/Mobile), and few other useful exceptions.

 Provider class contains pure JSONObject and String representation of JSONObject, which you can use for any additional actions unsupported by this library.

-If you have noticed, besides @JsonResponseParam there is @JsonRequestparam annotation.
-It can be used in for posting arguments to webservice, for wich you expect response.
+If you have noticed, besides @JsonResponseParam there is @JsonRequestParam annotation.
+It can be used in for posting arguments to webservice, for which you expect response.

 Eg: